usnistgov/oar-auth-py/README.md

 ### For Developement and Interactive Testing

+This section guides you to run the services locally.
+The Authetication service broker is a service provider which can connect to identity provider (a SSO set up by your institute/org).
+This section guides you to run both locally using docker.
+This helps during development stage.
 The Authentication Broker service and the Login Service can be run together easily via Docker by typing:
 ```